Thursday, 14 November 2024

 That is what the Liberals and Nationals will do.
 We have made the commitment already, and we repeat it here again today, that if elected in 2026 we will provide that exemption, not because this is something that impacts on GPs and GP clinics, because ultimately it would impact on patients.

-We heard in some of those quotes that I read out, in the commentary from the Minister for Health, repeated comments about the status of primary health and how critical it was to take pressure off our health system.
-We agree entirely, which is why we do not think this tax, whether it is for GPs, whether it is for dentists, whether it is for physios, podiatrists, psychologists, psychiatrists, osteopaths or any of those allied health providers, should be on there.
+We heard in some of those quotes that I read out surrounding the commentary from the Minister for Health repeated comments about the status of primary health and how critical it was to take pressure off our health system.
+We agree entirely, which is why we do not think this tax – whether it is for GPs, whether it is for dentists or whether it is for physios, podiatrists, psychologists, psychiatrists, osteopaths or any of those allied health providers – should be on there.
 Our commitment is already clear to the people of Victoria that, if elected, we will make a full exemption for those contractors because we do not believe they are in fact employees.

 We know that there are concerns about this.
-We know the Australian Dental Association Victorian Branch has said:
+We know the Australian Dental Association Victorian Branch has said that it leaves dental clinics across the state calculating whether they will have to close or how much they will have to charge patients to cover a possible tax debt through no fault of their own.
 That is the concern, and it is repeated across the state.
-In my own electorate I have consulted the GP clinics throughout Gippsland South earlier this year.
-One of them told me that if they had to pay back pay for five years, which has been the case last year and this year with some clinics, that they would face a bill of $375,000.
+In my own electorate I consulted the GP clinics throughout Gippsland South earlier this year.
+One of them told me that if they had to pay back pay for five years, which has been the case last year and this year with some clinics, they would face a bill of $375,000.
 They would be expecting a bill annually of $70,000, and they said, ‘That would kill us.’
-The comment from a very, very longstanding and very well-respected GP in my electorate at the time was that 25 per cent of GPs would probably retire, because that is, sadly, the number that are close to that age anyway.
-There is a significant concern, and I think this was from the AMA or the Royal Australian College of General Practitioners, that one third of clinics would go if the tax was applied across the board.
-We are certainly not opposed, and in fact we support this bill’s intent to provide that exemption; we simply do not think it goes far enough.
+The comment from a very, very longstanding and very well respected GP in my electorate at the time was that 25 per cent of GPs would probably retire, because that is, sadly, the number that are close to that age anyway.
+There is a significant concern, and I think this was from the AMA or the Royal Australian College of General Practitioners, that one-third of clinics would go if the tax was applied across the board.
+We are certainly not opposed to, and in fact we support, this bill’s intent to provide that exemption; we simply do not think it goes far enough.
 That is why I am supporting the member for Sandringham’s reasoned amendment.
 We think this is a good step in the right direction, but it does not go far enough to deal with the issues that are truly there.

-The bill before us does not only deal with the health tax on GPs.
-There are a couple of other aspects to it that I will touch on briefly.
+The bill before us not only deals with the health tax on GPs; there are a couple of other aspects to it that I will touch on briefly.
 The bill proposes to repeal the existing tax exemption for friendly societies under the Duties Act 2000.
 This is an exemption that currently applies to transfers of property or declarations of trust involving both charities and friendly societies.
 I would not have thought it was a great move by government to be introducing a tax on something called friendly societies, but there you go.
 It also introduces a new section to ensure the foreign purchaser additional duty is enforceable for foreign property buyers in Victoria.
 That responds to some recent federal reforms via the Treasury Laws Amendment (Foreign Investment) Act 2024 and ensures that we are lined up with the federal government.

-There are some other changes, including to land tax, and we are all hearing a lot about land tax at the moment given the government’s so-called COVID debt recovery plan that has reduced the land tax threshold from $300,000 to $50,000, has seen rental vacancy rates plummet and has forced many people into great hardship because they are facing, for the first time, a land tax bill of either $500 or $975 and as a result are struggling.
+There are some other changes, including to land tax, and we are all hearing a lot about land tax at the moment given the government’s so-called COVID debt recovery plan, which has reduced the land tax threshold from $300,000 to $50,000, has seen rental vacancy rates plummet and has forced many people into great hardship because they are facing, for the first time, a land tax bill of either $500 or $975 and as a result are struggling.
 Then of course there is the increase in the rate above that $300,000 threshold as well.
 This bill provides a vacant residential land tax exemption for alpine resorts.
 That also does not really scream to me as something that a social Labor government would be keen to do – to make sure that those who have got their chalet in the snow are looked after – but I do understand the common sense of that particular one, given the vacant residential land tax criteria surrounding how often those properties need to be used.
-Clearly, it is not going to be that often when it is only being used in snow season.
+Clearly it is not going to be that often when it is only being used in snow season.
 Ensuring the holiday home exemption continues for a transitional period after the property owner’s death is the other aspect of it.

 This bill, as I have said, we do not oppose.
 It is a Clayton’s bill, though, because it is providing an exemption to a tax that the government insisted for well over a year did not actually exist.
-Clearly, this bill is an acknowledgement that it does in fact exist.
+Clearly this bill is an acknowledgement that it does in fact exist.
 We will not be opposing the bill, but we are moving that reasoned amendment to ensure that all medical and allied health providers are captured by this exemption.

 Steve McGHIE (Melton) (16:10): I too rise to contribute to the State Taxation Further Amendment Bill 2024.
 I will go to the bill just with some of the areas of tax amendments.
-The bill amends the Duties Act 2000 and exemptions from duty on dutiable transactions and relevant acquisitions of tax reform scheme land; exemptions and concessions from duty for friendly societies, as just referred to by the previous speaker; special disability trusts and persons under a legal disability; and the imposition of additional duty on foreign purchases.
+The bill amends the Duties Act 2000 and exemptions from duty on dutiable transactions and relevant acquisitions of tax reform scheme land; exemptions and concessions from duty for friendly societies, as just referred to by the previous speaker; special disability trusts and persons under a legal disability; and the imposition of additional duty on foreign purchasers.
 It also amends the First Home Owner Grant and Home Buyer Schemes Act 2000 to permit an application for a first home owner grant to be made on behalf of the principal beneficiary of a special disability trust, and it goes through a range of tax acts.
 For the Land Tax Act 2005, there are changes in exemptions for clubs, excluding – again referred to previously – alpine resorts, and that is probably for the good old Melbourne Football Club members; providing exemptions for land tax for land on which housing is provided for the relief of poverty; and making further provision for the holiday home exemption from vacant residential land tax and the imposition of land tax surcharge on foreign owners of Victorian land.

 I am pleased that the opposition are not opposing this bill, but I do not accept that there needs to be a reasoned amendment as moved by the member for Sandringham.
 I think it just defers the passing of this bill in this house this week.
 Certainly after extensive consultation and listening and working with the primary care sector and to align policies nationwide, starting on 1 July next year the Allan Labor government through this bill introduces a payroll tax exemption.
 As I say, that starts on 1 July 2025, and that is for general practice medical businesses that provide bulk-billing services.
 We all understand and would experience in our electorates how important bulk-billing services are for our constituents.
 In particular I know out in my corridor, in the west and the north-west, how important bulk-billing is.
 We do encourage the medicos to bulk-bill more of their patients and release some of the pressures on the emergency departments so patients can get in to see their doctors but also, for the ones that cannot afford to see and be treated by the doctor, to bulk-bill them.

-Of course additionally an extra 12 months of payroll tax relief is considered and, with the passage of this amendment, introduced for contracted GP payments through to 30 June next year for the businesses that have not received their guidance or started paying payroll tax for their contracted GPs.
+Additionally, an extra 12 months of payroll tax relief is considered and, with the passage of this amendment, introduced for contracted GP payments through to 30 June next year for the businesses that have not received their guidance or started paying payroll tax for their contracted GPs.
 It is an important part of this amendment that the bill’s new exemption applies to employers paying wages to contract or employee GPs who provide bulk-billed consultations.
 It is a partial exemption that is based on the share of total payments made by patients or relevant funding providers for bulk-billed or fully funded medical services, like veterans entitlements, Transport Accident Commission or workers compensation schemes.
 This exemption will relieve financial pressures on GPs, it will provide certainty for primary care businesses and it will support the essential services GPs provide to, again, our constituents right across the state.

 The member for Box Hill referred to the fact that the medical profession is very supportive of these amendments, and he made mention of Mukesh Haikerwal, who has represented medicos.
 He has been very supportive of these changes.
 These are long-term changes to provide certainty to general practice businesses.
 That is what they are; they are businesses.
 Through that support and relief it supports more bulk-billing for Victorians, and that is exactly what we want to be able to deliver – good healthcare services to those people in need right across all of our electorates.